The music of Phil Salathé

-The music of Phil Salathé ranges widely in scale and scope, from multi-movement orchestral pieces to hand-programmed "chiptunes" for independent video game publishers.
-His works have been performed in the United States, Canada, South America, Europe, and Asia, and at festivals and conferences including the Wintergreen Festival, the Sebago-Long Lake Festival, the Cape May Music Festival, the Charlotte New Music Festival, the nief-norf Summer Music Festival, the Ncounters conference in Edmonton, the Festival Eleazar de Carvalho in Fortaleza, the Asian Double Reed Association Conference in Mahidol, and the International Double Reed Society Conference.
+ranges widely in scale and scope, from multi-movement orchestral pieces to hand-programmed "chiptunes" for independent video game publishers.
+His works have been performed in the United States, Canada, South America, Europe, and Asia, and at conferences and festivals including the College Music Society's International and Regional Conferences, the Society of Composers National Conference, the Wintergreen Festival, the Sebago-Long Lake Festival, the Cape May Music Festival, the Charlotte New Music Festival, the nief-norf Summer Music Festival, the Ncounters conference in Edmonton, the European Biennial Double Bass Congress & Festival, the Festival Eleazar de Carvalho in Fortaleza, the Asian Double Reed Association Conference in Mahidol, and the International Double Reed Society Conference.

 He studied composition at Bennington College, where his principal teachers were John Luther Adams, Tobias Picker, Allen Shawn, and Stephen Siegel; the Hartt School, where he studied under Robert Carl, Stephen Gryc, and Ken Steen; and Stony Brook University (Ph.D., 2014), working with Perry Goldstein, Daria Semegen, and Peter Winkler.
 In January 2016 he joined the faculty at SUNY Potsdam's Crane School of Music, where he teaches music theory, composition, and aural skills, among other topics.

 In February 2019, Ravello Records released his Imaginary Birds: Music for Oboe and English Horn

 , a CD recording project with longtime collaborators Oboe Duo Agosto

 .
 Other recent highlights include an April 2019 creative residency at the Hambidge Center in Georgia, and a July trip to Belgium for the College Music Society's 2019 International Conference, which featured his piece On the Beach